HL7/fhir-cow-ig/input/pagecontent/order-content.md

 How to make that information available depends on a few aspects:

 * Whether that information is limited and can be determined upfront?
-* The relationship between order placer and order filler (for that specific order context)
+* The relationship between order Placer and order Fulfiller (for that specific order context)